Exterior view of St Pancras in London

 It's often ranked among the best stations in Britain for both appearance and passenger experience.
 It's clearly not just superficial.

 Indeed, the grand appearance on the exterior is matched by the enjoyable amenities, artwork and sights inside.
-As the international train station of the UK it succeeds in showing off some of the best of British culture.
+As the international train station of the UK, it succeeds in showing off some of the best of British culture.
+And that includes the brickwork!